Freedom Makeup Magic Palette || Beauty

 If you’ve not heard of Freedom yet, they’re a sister brand to Makeup Revolution aimed more at the professional makeup market, so I expected great quality and reasonable prices off the bat.
 This palette retails at £6.00, meaning it works out at 30 pence per shade.
 Bargain!
 But how do they perform?

 As you can see, the pigmentation on these shadows is pretty darn good.
 The textures range from more powdery mattes to buttery shimmers.
-Although some are almost invisible on my skin tone, this makes them fab base shades for anyone else who’s a little pale and highlighting shades for any one who’s a bit darker.
+Although some are almost invisible on my skin tone, this makes them fab base shades for anyone else who’s a little pale and highlighting shades for anyone who’s a bit darker.
 I think my favourite colours from this palette are the shimmers, especially the last two (sadly the shades don’t have names so I can’t say much more) not only because I’m a bit of a magpie but because I find the finish to work best for me.
-The fact that there are a great range of colours as well as different finishes makes this palette a magic sorry I couldn’t resist little palette for day or night time looks.
+The fact that there is a great range of colours, as well as different finishes, makes this magic sorry I couldn’t resist little palette for day or night time looks.